Rattus argentiventer Robinson and Kloss, R. exulans Peale, R. rattus spp., R. tanezumi

 Rattus argentiventer is the major agricultural rodent pest across much of island and mainland Southeast Asia.
 Crop losses in rice-growing areas due to this species are typically in the order of 10−20%.
 Losses are generally higher in the second crop in areas with double cropping.

 For fields positioned close to refuge habitats such as canals or extensive upland areas, chronic losses of 30−50% are reported.
-Very high chronic losses are also reported in areas where triple cropping is practised and rat densities are especially high.
+Very high chronic losses are also reported in areas where triple cropping is practiced and rat densities are especially high.

 In Malaysia, this species has caused yield losses of 6−11%.
 In Indonesia, an estimated 17% of the total planted area is estimated to be damaged annually.